2. Jobs howto

 srun -t 5-00:00:00 <other arguments> # 5 days

-If your job and was submitted for the max default time and you realize it will not finish by the specified runtime limit you can ask for a runtime extension (not for free jobs).
+If your job and was submitted for the max default time and you realize it will not finish by the specified runtime limit you can ask for a runtime extension.
 Please see change job time limit.

 2.5.6.
 Mail notification